PROJECT INFORMATION

 Why was the route chosen?

 The route was selected to conform with railroad design standards, minimize impacts to wetlands and streams, avoid sensitive environmental areas near the upper Little Ogeechee River northeast of the planned route, and stay away from occupied residences.
-After surveying the land, the route is clearly the most efficient and least impactful route from the CSX rail line to Hanson.
+The Spur will cut through no one’s backyard; most of the route crosses forest or pastureland.
+No homes are being condemned.
+After surveying the land, the route is clearly the most efficient and least impactful route from the CSX rail line to Hanson Quarry.

 Is the route finalized?